nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 > To disconnect from WRDS Cloud, type `logout` in the Terminal.

-For computationally intensive activities, it is necessary to establish a connection to the computing nodes, which are designed for for high-performance CPU- and memory-intensive execution.
+For computationally intensive activities, it is necessary to establish a connection to the computing nodes, which are designed for high-performance CPU- and memory-intensive execution.
 To to do, it is necesary to start an interactive session with `qrsh` as follows:

 ```
 # Start an interactive session (from Terminal):